Background Optimization

 Then view the response and see if it looks normal (or if you get an error, figure out why).

 If that all checks out, then I would start checking your server access/error logs.
-You can force EWWW IO to re-test background mode using the link on the settings page.
+Every time you visit the EWWW IO settings, it should automatically re-test background mode.
+However, you can also click the Re-test link on the settings page to try it again.
 When you do that, you should see something in your access logs corresponding to a request to admin-ajax.php, like this:

 /wordpress/wp-admin/admin-ajax.php?action=wp_ewwwio_test_optimize&nonce=abc123xyz<br>